A New Year’s Message From Our CEO

 Here are some of the leading characters in our book of 2019 –

-Fun loving Doppie, surrendered by his owner as his high energy young adult Labrador, Australian Shepherd breed was too much to handle.
+Fun loving Doppie, surrendered by his owner as his high energy young adult Labrador/Australian Shepherd mix who was too much to handle.
 Doppie thrives outdoors and was a great ambassador at our events, yet he struggled to contain himself when inside our kennel.
 We found a home for Doppie where he is living his best life and living his next chapter.
 Doppie’s story is our story.

 Mischievous Shark Boy, a male Turkish Kedesi Cat, who came to us along with his 5 other feline roomies through a transfer due to a court case.
 He took a while to adjust to the shelter environment, and we waited patiently until he settled in enough to let his personality shine.
 Once he came out of his shell, he was adopted into a home that could handle both his mischief and his stunning good looks.
 Shark Boy’s story is our story.